WebOrigami/docs/content/language/tutorial.md

 <script src="/components.js"></script>

 You can walk through the basics of Origami by building a simple blog.
+If you follow along on your own machine, it might take about an hour to complete this tutorial.

 The blog will be modeled after a [sample Origami blog](https://pondlife.netlify.app).